jarettweber/sample_app/README.md

-This is a sampel application for ruby on rails tutorial
+This is a sample application for ruby on rails tutorial